open/close all folders

 - Sore Loser: When you beat him the first time, he throws a fit.
 (See Unstoppable Rage below.)

-- That Battle Didnt Count: Beat him the first time, and he goes postal, assumes his true form, and an even harder battle starts.
+- The Battle Didn't Count: Beat him the first time, and he goes postal, assumes his true form, and an even harder battle starts.

 - Unstoppable Rage: The main reason he goes One-Winged Angel is that he's so utterly pissed off that Mario and co defeated him in the first round.
 The fact that he also unwittingly broke his own factory in his rage and forced him into what seems to be a boiler room also doesn't help quell his temper either.

 - Vile Villain, Saccharine Show: The Mushroom Kingdom and outlying regions are, as you'd expect, colorful and lively with all manner of cartoonish creatures, and even the members of the Smithy Gang fit with this aesthetic and provide some humorous moments, some more than others.
 Then you get to Smithy's Factory, a dark, dreary, grey landscape, guarded by robots, mutants, and ghosts.

 - Villainous Breakdown: He loses it when Mario and his allies beat him in the first round, sending him in an Unstoppable Rage and causing him to slam his hammer down so hard it destroys the floor.